duyet/blog/content/posts/2015/2015-09-16-git-19-tips-for-everyday-git-use.md

 ## 8. Fix your previous commit, instead of making a new commit ##
 **Sample**`git commit --amend`
 This one is pretty straightforward.
 Let say you made a commit and then realized you made a typo.
-You could make a new commit with a “descriptive” message **typo**.
+You could make a new commit with a "descriptive" message **typo**.
 But there is a better way.
 **If you haven’t pushed to the remote branch yet**, you can simply do the following:

 1. Fix your typo